 - ArduCopter 3.3rc1 and newer

 Mission Planner is a ground control station for Plane, Copter and Rover.
-It is compatible with Windows only and can be used on Linux using mono.
+It is compatible with Windows and can be used on GNU/Linux using mono.
 Mission Planner can be used as a configuration utility or as dynamic control supplement for your autonomous vehicle.

 To download and install software please refer to the relevant documentation for details.

-Mission Planner is a Windows-only application.
-You can use APM Planner on Linux.
+Mission Planner is a Windows application.
+You can use APM Planner on GNU/Linux.
 To download and install APM Planner please refer to the relevant documentation for details.

-You can also run Mission Planner on Linux under Mono.
+You can also run Mission Planner on GNU/Linux under Mono.

 Mono, the open source development platform based on the .NET Framework, allows developers to build cross-platform applications with improved developer productivity.
 Mono’s .NET implementation is based on the ECMA standards for C# and the Common Language In Common Language Infrastructure.

-The below instructions show how to install Mission Planner on Linux using mono.
+The below instructions show how to install Mission Planner on GNU/Linux using mono.

 Add the Mono repository to your system

-Add yourself to dialout group on Ubuntu - be sure to replace username with your actual username in Linux.
+Add yourself to dialout group on Ubuntu - be sure to replace username with your actual username in GNU/Linux.

 Download the zip version of Mission Planner.